Medically reviewed by Drugs.com. Last updated on Mar 13, 2023.

 The first treatment used for hepatitis C was a combination of alpha interferon and ribavirin (Virazole).
 Side effects from these drugs are very common.
 And many people don’t tolerate the therapy, especially the interferon.

 Your doctor will recommend hepatitis A and B vaccinations.
-This will reduce the chance that you will have further liver damage.
+He or she will also advise against drinking any alcohol.
+These actions will reduce the chance that you will have further liver damage.

 When To Call a Professional

 Call your doctor if you have symptoms of hepatitis C. Also call if you may have been exposed to the virus.

 The Centers for Disease Control and Prevention recommends that anyone born between 1945 and 1965 consider getting a one-time blood test for hepatitis C.

 High-risk individuals should be tested for hepatitis C. High-risk individuals include anyone who:

 - Received transfusions of blood or blood products before 1992

 - Has ever injected drugs or snorted cocaine